gradle/gradle/design-docs/managed-model.md

 Runtime error received when trying to mutate an immutable object should include a reference to the rule that created the immutable object (i.e. not the model element, but that actual object).

-### User receives runtime error trying to mutate managed set and elements when used as input and outside of mutation method
+### User receives runtime error trying to mutate managed set when used as input and outside of mutation method

     @Managed
     interface Platform {